-A gccjit::extended_asm represents an extended asm
+A gccjit::extended_asm represents an extended asm statement: a

 series of low-level instructions inside a function that convert inputs